oracle/truffleruby/doc/user/reporting-performance-problems.md

 with a simple timer (which we would not recommend anyway), then use the default native mode so that startup and warmup time is shorter.

-## How to check for basic performance problems
+## How to Check for Basic Performance Problems

 If you are examining the performance of TruffleRuby, we would recommend that you always run with the `--engine.TraceCompilation` flag.
 If you see